 All applicants for admission to the MFA or Certificate of Completion track at the AFI Conservatory must submit the following:

-ONLINE APPLICATION — no paper applications will be accepted.
+No paper applications will be accepted.
+Click here to apply.

 Production Designers, the narrative statement should speak to your design process and your thoughts on what collaboration is and its place in that process.